yash-rajsharma/Linked-List-Data-Structure.-/README.md

 ## Conclusion

 The Linked List is a versatile and fundamental data structure that is widely used in various algorithms and system designs.
-Its dynamic nature and ease of insertion/deletion make it suitable for situations where the size of the data is unpredictable, and random access is not required.
+Its dynamic nature and ease of insertion or deletion make it suitable for situations where the size of the data is unpredictable, and random access is not required.

 ---